Kong/docs.konghq.com/app/docs/0.1.1beta-2/cli.md

 If Kong stopped successfully, you should see a successful message (`[OK] Stopped`).

-> For more informations regarding the NGiNX signals, consult their [documentation][nginx-signals].
+> For more informations regarding the NGINX signals, consult their [documentation][nginx-signals].

 ---

 ## quit

 `quit` performs a graceful shutdown of Kong.
-Like `stop`, it is a wrapper arround the NGiNX `quit` signal:
+Like `stop`, it is a wrapper arround the NGINX `quit` signal:

 ```bash
 $ kong quit